-For individual or additional activities and operations, we may publish further privacy policies or other information on data protection.
+For individual or additional activities and operations, we may publish further privacy policies or other privacy-related information.

-Responsible in the sense of data protection law is:
+The party responsible in the sense of data protection law is:

 Alteme Licht AG